 Check the Health Star Rating (if displayed).
 These can be used to compare snacks in the same category – the higher the rating, the healthier the snack.

 It's unrealistic to expect to pack the perfect lunchbox for your child every day, but we've put together a guideline of what's important and what you should aim for in the mix.

-- The freezer is your friend – if you pre-make your child's lunches pop them in the freezer until it's time to pack them into the school bag.
+Consider making your child's lunches ahead of time and then pop them in the freezer until it's time to pack them into the school bag.
 Bread, cheese, vegemite and meats such as ham all freeze beautifully.